fortrabbit/help/docs/billing.md

 We consider deleting Apps for bounced payments carefully with human review on a per client basis.
 Here is the basic rule set:

+For brand new clients with no previous invoices: In case the first ever invoice keeps on bouncing (we will retry at least 2 times over  a week) and you have not reacted on our mails, we will proceed to delete Apps right away.

-For new clients with less than 6 invoices or when the credit card processor reports possible fraud or the Account looks suspicious: We might delete Apps about 5 days after the first bounced invoice and no further reply from the client.
+For clients with less than 6 invoices or when the credit card processor reports possible fraud or the Account looks suspicious: We might delete Apps about after the first bounced invoice (we will retry at least 2 times) and no further reply on our mails.

 For long term clients with more than 6 paid invoices and now at least 2 bounced invoices in a row or a total of 4 unpaid invoices: Before deletion we will attempt to write personal e-mails.
 We will try to contact everyone involved in the Company or project.

-With 3 open invoices in a row and no reply from the client: We will delete Apps.
+In any case, with 3 open invoices in a row and no reply from the client: We will delete Apps.
 If possible, we will try to delete uncritical Apps first:  We will look of there is an active domain routed, or if there is traffic, even if the website looks finished and if there has been any recent Git commits.